Tilbury Energy Centre

 The development consent application will also include a 3km gas pipeline that will connect the proposed plant to the transmission network which runs to the east of the Tilbury power station.
 The proposed CCGT power station would be located on the coal stock yard at the site of the former power station, but would be physically much smaller than its predecessor (a coal/biomass plant).

 RWE Generation has a strong position in the UK energy market with an overall installed capacity of 8.54GW.
-It operates and owns 7.24GW gas, 1.56 GW hard coal, 284MW other- oil and 55 MW biomass.
+It operates and owns gas power plants some coal and a small amount of biomass plants.
 RWE Generation UK currently owns and operates one of the most modern and efficient gas fleets in Europe.

-The current UK total electricity demand is around 1.1TW.
-It is predicted that even with energy efficiency measures in place, over the next 10 years total electricity demand will be similar to 2016 levels.
+The current UK total electricity consumption is around 340TWh, with a peak demand on the high voltage transmission system of around 53GW.
+It is predicted that even with energy efficiency measures in place, over the next 10 years total electricity consumption will be similar to 2016 levels.

 Over the next 10 years it is likely that more power stations will close due to the age of plant or economics of operations.
 The UK government has also launched a consultation on the future of coal with clear signs that there will be a phase out of coal fired generation by 2025.